countable-web/open-source-corporation/sales/PROPOSALS.md

 Don't try to be clever and make up a proposal structure based on your domain knowledge.
 Instead, write your proposal inline to the original RFP, and include the original wording in a different font.
 This will make it easy to mark, clear you've missed no mandatory criteria, and clear how to score you.

 In each section, the person creating the outline should make a note of the person from our team best qualified to write that section so it's very clear who is contributing each section of the proposal.
+Mention and assign that person using a Google Docs comment.

 There are usually 2 types of criteria.
 First, a list of things that could disqualify you.
 Second, a list of categories where you can score points.